mgkwill/kolla/doc/quickstart.rst

 A local registry is not required for an ``all-in-one`` installation.
 Check out the :doc:`multinode` for more information on using a local registry.
 Otherwise, the `Docker Hub Image Registry`_ contains all images from each of Kolla's major releases.
-The latest release tag is 3.0.0 for Newton.
+The latest release tag is 2.0.0 for Mitaka.

 Additional Environments
 =======================